Dennis Crosby: Career

-In the late 1950s, Dennis and his brothers Gary, Lindsay and Phillip often performed as the Crosby Brothers in nightclubs and on The Ed Sullivan Show, though Dennis reputedly wished to avoid such appearances.
+In the late 1950s, Dennis and his brothers Gary, Lindsay, and Phillip often performed as the Crosby Brothers in nightclubs and on The Ed Sullivan Show, though Dennis reputedly wished to avoid such appearances.

 Personal life

-On May 4, 1958, Crosby married Pat Sheehan, a Las Vegas showgirl and model who had once dated his father shortly after his mother had died.
-She was also Miss San Francisco of 1950, Playmate of the month of October 1958, and a part-time actress.
+On May 4, 1958, Crosby married Pat Sheehan, a Las Vegas showgirl and model who had once dated his father, shortly after his mother had died.
+She was Miss San Francisco of 1950, Playboy Playmate of the month of October 1958, and a part-time actress.

 Within days, Crosby was sued by another woman, Marilyn Miller Scott, over the paternity of her daughter, Denise Crosby.
-The sensational lawsuit lasted three years and ended with Dennis being ordered to pay Scott child support and legal fees.
+The sensational lawsuit lasted three years, and ended with Dennis being ordered to pay Scott child support and legal fees.
 This and the marriage to Sheehan and other details caused deep embarrassment for both him and his father.
 Although Bing Crosby died when his granddaughter was 19, the two reportedly never met.

-Crosby and Sheehan had three sons: Gregory Evan, Dennis Michael Jr., and Patrick Anthony.
+Crosby and Sheehan had two sons: Dennis Michael Jr and Patrick Anthony.
+He adopted Gregory Crosby, who was his wife's son by a previous marriage.

 In 1963, while working in Los Angeles for Bing Crosby Productions, he met Arleen Newman.
 On July 3, 1964, Crosby and Sheehan were divorced.
 Later that year, Crosby married Newman.
-The couple had three daughters, including: Erin Colleen Crosby (born February 25, 1971, in Los Angeles); and Kelly Lee Crosby.
-Additionally, Crosby adopted Newman's daughter, Catherine Denise Crosby, from her first marriage to Mike Buell, which ended in divorce.
+The couple had three daughters, including: Erin Colleen Crosby, born February 25, 1971, in Los Angeles, and Kelly Lee Crosby.
+Crosby adopted Newman's daughter, Catherine Denise Crosby, from her first marriage to Mike Buell, which ended in divorce.
 Crosby and Newman divorced in 1991.

-On December 11, 1989, Crosby's younger brother Lindsay committed suicide by gunshot.
+On December 11, 1989, Crosby's younger brother Lindsay died by suicide by gunshot.

 Death

 Deeply distraught by his brother Lindsay's suicide and his own recent divorce, Crosby died from a self-inflicted gunshot wound on May 4, 1991, in Novato, California, aged 56.
 On January 14, 2006, Crosby's former wife, Pat Sheehan, died at the age of 74.

-Their son Dennis Michael Crosby Jr. died on January 15, 2010, and Patrick Anthony Crosby (born New Year's Eve 1960), died at Cedars-Sinai Medical Center in Los Angeles, on September 19, 2011, after a lengthy illness.
+Their son Dennis Michael Crosby Jr. died on January 15, 2010 of an overdose.
+Patrick Anthony Crosby, born New Year's Eve 1960, died at Cedars-Sinai Medical Center in Los Angeles, on September 19, 2011, after a lengthy illness.